clay-curry/clay-curry/README.md

 ## Hi there 👋

 Greetings, dearest colleagues and open source neighbors!
-I am a budding software engineer passionate about tooling, refactoring, and observability at scale.
+I am a budding software engineer passionate about tooling, refactoring, and build system observability.

 > are you recruiting? [let's talk](mailto:me@claycurry.com)!